Friedhelm Loh Group

 Friedhelm Loh Group is a German manufacturing and services group headed by Friedhelm Loh.
 It is headquartered in Haiger, Germany and has offices and production centres worldwide.

 Friedhelm Loh Group grew out of a business founded in 1961 by Friedhelm's father Rudolf Loh that manufactured and sold the "first mass-produced enclosures for electrical control systems".

 The group employs more than 11,600 people (2021) and generates revenues of € 2.5 billion (2021).
-The major companies in the Group's portfolio are Rittal, EPLAN, Cideon, LKH, Stahlo, and German Edge Cloud.
+Major companies in the Group include Rittal, EPLAN, Cideon, LKH and Stahlo.

 Companies within the Group

 Companies in the group and their products include: